i-e-b/node-tree-surgeon/README.md

 - [x] getParentOf -- get parent ID from child ID, or `null` if not found
 - [x] getChildrenOf -- get an array of node IDs for the given parent ID
-- [ ] getNode -- return the node data for a given ID
+- [x] getNode -- return the node data for a given ID
-- [ ] getPathOf -- give the `Kind` path for a given node ID
+- [x] getPathOf -- give the `Kind` path for a given node ID

 #### Manipulation

 - [x] Prune -- remove subtrees by relationship kind
     - [x] PruneAfter -- remove subtrees by relationship kind, but keep the immediate children
     - [x] PruneAllBut -- remove subtrees that **don't** match a set of kinds
-- [ ] removeNodesByIds -- remove nodes and their subtrees by their IDs
 - [x] Chop -- remove subtrees by data predicate
     - [x] ChopAfter -- remove subtrees by data predicate, but keep the matched children
     - [x] ChopByKind -- remove subtrees of a specified 'kind' by data predicate
     - [x] ChopChildless -- remove nodes which have no children (ie. leaves) by data predicate
+    - [x] ChopNodesByIds -- remove nodes and their subtrees by their IDs
 - MergeUp -- remove a relationship and one node by merging data from child to parent.
 Subtree remains
     - [x] MergeUpByKind -- select merge targets by relationship kind
     - [x] MergeUpByNode -- select merge targets by applying a predicate to nodes